Helpful Guides on each Category

 What is a Shampoo Ginger Lily Plant (Zingiber Zerumbet)

 Red pine cone ginger as it is also called belongs to the Zingiberaceae ginger plant family.
-This family include popular spices like Tumeric (Zingiber officinale) and Ginger (Curcuma longa).
+This family includes popular spices like Tumeric (Zingiber officinale) and Ginger (Curcuma longa).

-The applications of this plant that makes it popular are spice, shampoo and conditioner production uses.
+This plant is used to make spices, shampoo, and conditioner production.
 Shampoo lily is a wild tropical kind of ginger.

 Its growing season is from spring towards the end of summer during which it blooms bright red flowers about 4 inches long that produce a ginger scent.
 This plant grows up to 6.4 feet tall.